-The contact hours are not distinctly different lecture form contact hours and are not considered prep hours as defined under Article 5.6.4.
+The contact hours are not distinctly different lecture form contact hours and are not considered prep hours as defined under Article 5.5.4.

-Letter of Understanding: Workload for BBA Capstone Courses
+17. Letter of Understanding: Workload for BBA Capstone Courses

 Capstone courses are designed for students to research, develop, implement and evaluate a sustainability project.
 The Courses are sequential and it is anticipated that one faculty member will guide a student through all three capstone courses as one project.
 The courses have a mix of credits (MGMT 470 has 4 credits, MGMT 480 has 3 credits, and MGMT 490 has 2 credits) with a total of 9 credits.
-Students are expected to complete MGMT 470 within 6 months, MGMT 480 within 6 months and MGMT 490 within 4 months for a total of 16 months.
+Students are expected to complete MGMT 470 within 4 months, MGMT 480 within 4 months and MGMT 490 within 2 months for a total of 10 months from start to finish.
 It is anticipated that most students will complete the sequence of 3 courses within an academic year.
 The courses will be uniquely defined by individual student projects and are predominantly student directed.